 I have a consistent progression of study in the area of people and relationships, with a both Bachelor of Psychology (Hons) and Masters of Clinical Psychology, from Macquarie University in Sydney.
 I have worked as a psychologist and researcher in various settings.

-I am a certified Aware Parenting Instructor with the Aware Parenting Institute, and have completed professional training in Parenting by Connection with Hand in Hand Parenting and Tuning into Kids developed by researchers at the University of Melbourne.
+I have been a certified Aware Parenting Instructor with the Aware Parenting Institute, and have completed the Professionals Intensive training in Parenting by Connection with Hand in Hand Parenting, and Tuning into Kids developed by researchers at the University of Melbourne.

 I have participated in many of Marion Rose’s (Australia’s level 2 Aware Parenting Instructor) transformative groups, workshops and courses, including her Aware Parenting Instructor Mentoring Course and Inner Loving Presence Process.